michaelnicholls/ZPARAMS/README.md

 If you have problems after cloning the repo, try deleting the ZMN_HTTP service and its associated authorizations.
 Recreate the service, using the
 ZCL_PARAMS_HTTP handler class, and publish it locally.

+With on premise ABAP, create an SICF node with handler ZCL_PARAMS_SICF.
+Activate and use TEst to start the page to change parameters.